tarotez/sortpipe/README.md

 1. Run MATLAB/bin_file_generator/createData4Kilo.m to convert recordings to the bin format.
 The result will be in rawData_MNAME where MNAME is the identifier for the monkey.

 2. Run Documents/autokilo to apply kilosort to all files in rawData_MNAME.
 The result will be in kiloSorted_MNAME.
 Some of the files are in the Phy format, which cannot be read directly from Matlab.
 Hence the following steps are necessary for conversion.
+If running kilosort from GUI, set both the working directory and the final output directory to toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ, such that both "rez.mat" and "temp_wh" files are written out to the same directory.

 3. Click kilo2plexon.bat to write out toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat.
 It contains waveforms and spike times converted from files in kiloSorted in the Phy format.

 4. Start Plexon Offline Sorter.
-Go to File -> Import -> Spike Data from MATLAB and open toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat files, and do manual sorting if necessary.
+Go to File -> Import -> Spike Data from MATLAB and open toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat files.

-5. Go to File -> Export Per-waveform Data.
-Select "Matlab file" as Format.

   a.
-Choose All Channels, All Units, One file per channel.

-    b.
 Check "Import unit designation", select a designation.
 Usually, there's only one choice.

+  b.
+"Time units" should be set to seconds.

   c.
+Set "digitizing frequency" to the proper value (such as 30000 Hz).
+You can check it in rez.mat file's "opt" variable.

+  Once open by Plexon Offline Sorter, do manual sorting if necessary.
+You can skip the offline sorting procedure, if you think automatic sorting was good enough.

+5. In Plexon Offline Sorter, go to File -> Export Per-waveform Data.
+Select "Matlab file" as Format.

+    a.
+Choose All Channels, All Units, One file per channel.

+    c.
 Removing check marks from PC1 and PC2 can save some disk space.

     d.
-Can write out to toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat, which is the same directory as the input directory.
+Sometimes, an error message shows up saying "the file is already opened by Microsoft Excel".
+In that case, make a new directory and write out there.
+Then you have to move written-out files to the originally intended directory.

     e.
+You can write out to toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat, which is the same directory as the input directory.

+    f.
 The output files are "sessionXX_YYY.mat" where "_YYY" indicate channel numbers.
 Each of this file contains wvf0 (matrix).

-    f.
-Sometimes, an error message shows up saying "the file is already opened by Microsoft Excel".
-In that case, make a new directory and write out there.

 6. Click plexon2stability.bat.
 It reads toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX_YYY.mat and write out  sessionXX_elYY_subsessZ_single_channel_sort.mat into matrixNotCellArray/sessionXX.